-Bias means an unreasonable judgment that is not based on facts 2021).
-Unconscious (Merriam-Webster, bias means ingrained attitudes and stereotypes that affect human thoughts and actions, including a lack of self-awareness (Gordon, 2017).
+Bias means an unreasonable judgment that is not based on facts (Merriam-Webster, 2021).
+Unconscious bias means deeply ingrained attitudes and stereotypes that affect human thoughts and actions, including a lack of self-awareness (Gordon, 2017).
 Unconscious bias affects thinking, healthcare delivery, hiring decisions and contributes to the lack of workforce diversity (Gordon, 2017).
 Yet, because unconscious bias is so deeply ingrained, people are not aware of it.
 Unconscious bias is sometimes referred to as implicit bias.